rahul-bhave/headless-chrome-github-action/README.md

-# Repo for creating github action for running tests using Selenium-
+# Repo for creating github action for running tests using Selenium
 Test case is run using selenium+python and using headless-chrome browser.

 # Test Framework-